European Bank for Reconstruction and Development (EBRD) | Project Complaint Mechanism (PCM)

 Accountability Counsel’s Policy Director, Kindra Mohr, attended the EBRD Annual Meeting and Business Forum in 2017 (Cyprus) and in 2018 (Jordan) to further advocate for PCM reforms.
 She and our partners met with bank leadership to raise these issues and work to ensure that the PCM delivers real remedy to affected individuals and communities.

 The EBRD officially commenced the review of its three major governance policies, including the PCM Rules of Procedure, in February 2018.
 This review, which also includes the EBRD’s Environmental and Social Policy and Public Information Policy, began with the first of two phases of public consultations.
 During the first phase of consultations, occurring from 12 February, 2018 to 10 April, 2018, the EBRD accepted written feedback on the current policies.
 Our joint submission of comments on the current PCM Rules of Procedure and the functioning of the mechanism can be found here.

 - Past Advocacy

 Documents by Release Date

-Apr 2018 – Accountability Counsel submitted joint comments to EBRD on its current PCM Rules of Procedure and the functioning of the mechanism.
+Apr 2018 – Accountability Counsel and partners submitted joint comments to EBRD on its current PCM Rules of Procedure and the functioning of the mechanism.

-Mar 2017 – Accountability Counsel, and our partners, sent a follow up joint letter to EBRD President and Board of Directors highlighting issues in recent EBRD complaints, including Accountability Counsel’s Mongolia case.
+Mar 2017 – Accountability Counsel and partners sent a follow up joint letter to EBRD President and Board of Directors highlighting issues in recent EBRD complaints, including Accountability Counsel’s Mongolia case.